RFID Login System with Raspberry Pi

 SPI for Python

-There are a number of handy python library for using the SPI interface.
+There are a number of handy python libraries for using the SPI interface.
 I used SPI-Py.
 To download this library, just enter the commands:

 git clone https://github.com/lthiery/SPI-Py.git

-Once downloaded, I cd to the folder and run the included setup.py script
+Once downloaded, cd to the folder and run the included setup.py script

-This installs the SPI-Py library and is now usable in Python environment.
+This installs the SPI-Py library and is now usable in the Python environment.

 Installing the RFID Library